bsnes-emu/bsnes/BESS.md

 Every block is followed by another blocked, until the END block is reached.
 If an implementation encounters an unsupported block, it should be completely ignored (Should not have any effect and should not trigger a failure).

+#### NAME block

+The NAME block uses the `'NAME'` identifier, and is an optional block that contains the name of the emulator that created this save state.
+While optional, it is highly recommended to be included in every implementation – it allows the user to know which emulator and version is compatible with the native save state format contained in this file.
+When used, this block should come first.

+The length of the NAME block is variable, and it only contains the name and version of the originating emulator in ASCII.

 #### CORE block

 The CORE block uses the `'CORE'` identifier, and is a required block that contains both core state information, as well as basic information about the BESS version used.
-This block must be the first block, except for the `NAME` block (But an implementation should allow unknown blocks to appear before it for future compatibility).
+This block must be the first block, unless the `NAME` block exists then it must be second.
+An implementation should not enforce block order on blocks unknown to it for future compatibility.

 The length of the CORE block is 0xD0 bytes, but implementations are expected to ignore any excess bytes.
 Following the BESS block header, the structure is as follows: